nmarsollier/go_index/go_rest_controller/README_en.md

 This notes are about a single and effective way to organize the rest services in a microservices environment.

-## RMR - Resource-Method-Representation

-RMR is an MVC variant.
+## The Controller

-With RMR the controllers are organized around Http request definitions.
+- The controllers are organized according to HTTP requests

-Each file contains a single route definition, only one entry and all the code that the controllers needs to send response.
+- Each file contains a single definition of a controller entry
+- We structure the controller directories based on this
+- The file names refer to the HTTP entry

 File names represent HTTP Rest entries very clear :